SenudaJK/Web-Development-Project/README.md

 - **Login**: Access the login page via `login.php`.
 - **Dashboard**: The main dashboard is accessible after logging in.
-- **CRUD Operations**: Manage products, suppliers, inventory and purchases through the respective pages.
+- **CRUD Operations**: Manage products, suppliers, inventory, and purchases through the respective pages.
 - **CSV Export**: Export inventory, purchase orders, and dispatch orders to CSV format using the provided links or buttons.

+## User Roles & Permissions

+- **Admin**: The admin has full access to all features of the application, including creating, updating, and deleting products, suppliers, inventory, purchase orders, and dispatch orders.
+- **Worker**: Workers have view-only access to the application.
+They can view products, suppliers, inventory, purchase orders, and dispatch orders but cannot make any changes.

 ## Troubleshooting